-Aims Priority Actions Supporting Strategies Responsible 23-24 24-25 25-26 26-27 Future 7.3.
-Showcase Northam's unique 7.3.1.
-Facilitate a local planning policy to guide the development of heritage listed places.
-Local Planning Strategy Development Services • history and heritage.
+Objectives Priority Actions Supporting Strategies Responsible 22-23 23-24 24-25 25-26 Future 7.3.
+Showcase Northam's unique history and 7.3.1.
+Provide a Heritage Plan in consultation with the local community to protect, restore or repurpose significant heritage places.
+Community Services • heritage.
 7.3.2.
-Partner with Railway Station Heritage Group to develop formal Railway Station Precinct Plan.
-Community Services 0 0 0 7.3.3.
+Partner with the State Government to fund the former Northam Railway Station Precinct.
+Engineering Services 0 0 0 7.3.3.
 Provide options for repurpose and maximise usage of the Town Hall and Lesser Hall.
-CEO Office • 7.3.4.
+Community Services • 7.3.4.
 Partner with Northam Agricultural Society to refurbish and maximise usage of Northam Agricultural Pavilion.
 Community Services 0 7.3.5.
 Provide an assessment of the costs and benefits of reinstating the Poole Street pedestrian bridge.
 Engineering Services •